 Imagination Playground is a mobile exhibition which means it can invite adventure anywhere!
 Look for this dynamic play space to "pop up" in the museum, outdside in our pavilion, on the lawn at the park, and at local festivals.

 The purchase of this exhibition was made possible with the generous support of TEG Federal Credit Union.

-Bake a cake, build a house, shop for groceries, or respond to emergencies - all in RiverTown.
+Bake a cake, build a house, shop for groceries, create a mesterpiece or be a fire fighter - all in RiverTown!
 Featuring playful, kid-sized shops and storefronts full of engaging activities and play areas, families can celebrate the diversity of the people who live in towns and cities throughout the Hudson Valley.
 In RiverTown, children and adults role-play the activities of our community.

 RiverTown was created in partnership with the New York State Council on the Arts, and the Institute of Museum and Library Services.
 The Fire Truck was designed and constructed by the Arlington Professional Firefighters.

 The Mid-Hudson Children’s Museum is proud to feature a fully intact, re-constructed replica of a twelve-foot tall mastodon that lived during the Ice Age.
 The Mastodon is an exact replica of the perfectly preserved skeleton that was found just three miles from the Museum in Hyde Park, NY.
 What makes this exhibit really special is that it invites children to climb up next to the mastodon from “inside a giant tree trunk” and look the mastodon right in the eye – or, rather - the eye socket.
 Development and installation of the Hyde Park Mastodon Exhibit was made possible with the generous support of the New York State/DEC Estuary Program, the Hudson River Foundation and the Dyson Foundation.